-Eid Al-Adha is referred to as Eid Al-Kabir—the "Big Holiday"—because of its tremendous significance to Muslims.
+Eid al-Adha is also referred to as Eid al-Kabir—the "Big Holiday"—because of its tremendous significance to Muslims.
 One of two main Islamic holidays, it marks the end of hajj rituals and traditionally lasts for three days.
 Feasting and visiting friends and family are integral to the celebration.

 When Is Eid Al-Adha?

-Eid Al-Adha is celebrated on the 10th day of Dhu al-Hijjah.
+Eid al-Adha begins on the 10th day of Dhu al-Hijjah, the 12th month of the Islamic calendar and continues for the next three days.
 The days of the week it is celebrated change each year.
-Because the Islamic calendar is a lunar calendar, it has only 354 to 355 days and the Western (Gregorian) calendar date of the feast falls 11 days earlier each year.
-Therefore, depending on what year you visit Morocco, it may be celebrated in August, July, June (or even earlier past 2025).
+Because the Islamic calendar is a lunar calendar with only 354 to 355 days, the Western (Gregorian) calendar dates of the feast fall 11 days earlier each year.
+Therefore, depending on what year you visit Morocco, it may be celebrated in August, July, June (and even earlier past 2025).

 After congregational Eid prayers on the first morning of the holiday, families either convene for the slaughter or do it individually at their own homes.
 Prior to the slaughter, they will enjoy a breakfast with such traditional fare as herbel (wheat and milk soup), msemen, harcha, beghrir, and krachel.

-It's Moroccan tradition to prepare organ meats such as the liver and heart on the day of the slaughter.
-Subsequent days include more meat-intensive dishes (such as mechoui, steamed lamb, and Mrouzia) that might be too expensive to serve other times of the year.
+It's Moroccan tradition to prepare organ meats such as liver and heart on the day of the slaughter.
+Subsequent days include more meat-intensive dishes (such as mechoui, steamed sheep's head, and mrouzia) that might be too expensive to serve at other times of the year.

 Moroccans tend to use every part of the animal, and there are special dishes that use the head, tail, intestines, stomach, and feet.
 Even the brains, fat, and testicles don't go to waste.